Biden gets his infrastructure win and an education on a new Washington - KTVZ

 Biden has spent more time over the past several weeks in talks with lawmakers than on nearly anything else, according to White House officials, who said his efforts to secure agreement among members of his party had largely consumed his private schedule.

+“I’ve been doing this thing my whole life,” Biden said on Saturday.
+“I’ve been able, in the Senate, to put things together when they said they couldn’t be put together, just by making the overwhelming point that you can’t have all you want.
+It’s a process.”

-For most of that time — until roughly the middle of October — the President spent those sessions listening to Democrats’ concerns and avoiding firm positions either on process or content of the bill, aside from the broad outlines he’d proposed.
+Until roughly the middle of October, the President spent most of his time listening to Democrats’ concerns and avoiding firm positions either on process or content of the bill, aside from the broad outlines he’d proposed.

 That changed as November approached, and with it a pair of high-stakes deadlines: a major climate summit in Glasgow and Virginia’s gubernatorial election, both of which would serve as referendums on Biden’s ability to unite his party and deliver on his lofty promises.